d3-geomap/site/content/docs/map-properties.md

 template: page.html
 created: 2014-10-02 12:27:22
 ---
-Several properties can be set after initializing a d3.geomap object to influence the map display.
+Maps can be customized through the following accessors.
+If called with a value the value will be set and the map object returned.
+If called without an argument the current value of the corresponding property will be returned.

-### General Properties
+### General Properties d3.geomap()

-This section documents the properties that can/must be set when a d3.geomap object is created.
+This section documents accessors that can/must be set when a d3.geomap object is created.

-#### margin
+#### margin - optional

-Can be set but serves no purpose yet.
+FIXME Can be set but serves no purpose yet.

-#### width
+#### width - optional

-The width of the map defaults to `960px`.
+The width of the map.
+Defaults to `960px`.

-#### height
+#### height - optional

-The height of the map defaults to `500px`.
+The height of the map.
+Defaults to `500px`.

-#### geofile
+#### geofile - required

-The topojson file, this is required.
+The topojson file loaded to draw the map units, for example countries on a world map.

-#### postUpdate
+#### postUpdate - optional

-function to run when update process is completed, i. e. the map is rendered.
+A function to run when the update process is completed, i. e. the map is rendered.
 This can be used to draw symbols or provide your on zoom function for example.

-#### projection
+#### projection - optional

-The map projection to be used, defaults to d3.geo.naturalEarth.
+The map projection to be used.
+Defaults to `d3.geo.naturalEarth`.
 Can be selected from [core d3](https://github.com/mbostock/d3/wiki/Geo-Projections) and extended [d3 geo projections](https://github.com/d3/d3-geo-projection).

-#### rotate
+#### rotate - optional

-The rotation of the map, defaults to `[0, 0, 0]`, i. e. the rotation you are most likely to expect.
+The rotation of the map.
+Defaults to `[0, 0, 0]`, i. e. the rotation you are most likely to expect.

-#### svg

-The svg property can be used to access and manipulate the map DOM element.

-#### title
+#### title - optional

-The browser tooltip displayed when the mouse is moved over a map unit, e. g. a country in case of the default world map.
+A function that receives the topojson feature object for the corresponding map unit, when the mouse is moved over it.
+The return value of this functions is the text shown in the standard browser tooltip.
+Defaults to `(d) => d.properties.name`.

-#### unitId
+#### unitId - optional

 A property of the unit that is unique, e. g. the `iso3` code of a country, which is also the default value.

-#### units
+#### units - optional

-The property of the topojson objects that define its form.
+The name of the `topojson.objects` property that contains the geographic units to display on the map.

-#### zoomMax
+#### zoomFactor - optional

 The zoom factor to use when a map unit is clicked.
+Defaults to 4.

-### Choropleth Properties
+### Choropleth Properties d3.geomap.choropleth()

-Properties specific to d3.geomap.choropleth objects.
+Accessors specific to d3.geomap.choropleth objects.

-#### column
+#### column - required

 The column from the CSV file that contains the values to be displayed on the map.
 You provide the appropriate column heading as a string value to the column method.

-#### colors
+#### colors - optional

 An array of color values.
-You can use [color brewer](http://colorbrewer2.org/) schemes available via the `colorbrewer` object, e. g. `colorbrewer.YlOrRd[9]` for a sequential Yellow, Orange, Red scheme with 9 different color values.
+You can use [color brewer](http://colorbrewer2.org/) schemes available via the `colorbrewer` object, e. g. `colorbrewer.OrRd[9]` for a sequential orange-red scheme with 9 different color values, which is the default.

-#### domain
+#### domain - optional

-The optional `domain` property allows you to specify the range of values used to colorize that map.
-If no `domain` is given the range will be determined from the data series.
+Specify the array of values used to determine appropriate color values.
+Defaults to the extent of values from the data series set via the `column` accessor.

-If `domain` is an array with 2 values [d3.scale.quantize](https://github.com/mbostock/d3/wiki/Quantitative-Scales#quantize) is used to calculate the color scale.
-If `domain` has more than 2 values [d3.scale.threshold](https://github.com/mbostock/d3/wiki/Quantitative-Scales#threshold) is used, in this case the elements in the `domain` must be sorted in ascending order and `domain` must contain one element less than the `colors` array.

-#### format
+#### format - optional

-The number format displayed in the legend and in tooltips.
+The number format used for values displayed in the legend and in tooltips.
+Defaults to `d3.format(',.02f')`.

-#### legend
+#### legend - optional

-Defaults to `true`, i. e. display the built-in legend.
-If you prefer to add a legend on your own, set `legend` to `false` and implement a legend yourself in the `postUpdate` method.
+Defaults to `false`, so you can create your own legend by providing the code to draw it to the `postUpdate` method.
+If set to `true` the built-in legend will be displayed.
+You can modify that legend in your `postUpdate` function.

+#### valueScale - optional

+The D3 scale function to use to determine colors based on the domain, i. e. the input values, and the color range.
+Defaults to [d3.scale.quantize](https://github.com/mbostock/d3/wiki/Quantitative-Scales#quantize).